 That said some growing years are obviously going to be better than others.

 They only produce their wine varietals in small lots with a strong commitment to producing the highest quality wine possible.

-Ryan Sherman – “We are all about from the vine to the barrel to the bottle – Generally speaking the wine spends 2 years in the barrels then 2 years in the bottles before it’s released to public.”
+Ryan Sherman – “We are all about from the vine to the barrel to the bottle.
+Generally speaking the wine spends 2 years in barrels then 2 years in bottles before it’s release to the public.”

 “Tempranillo is the heart and soul of Spain.
 Who knows, Lodi, California could be next.
 This is a gorgeous well round wine with dark fruit and silky tannins.
 You can hold on to this wine for years or even a decade.
 But then again, why not enjoy it now.”